Why You Should Build Real-time Applications

 What is a real-time application?

-To put it simply, a real-time application is one where the server sends updates to a client instantaneously.
+A real-time application is one where the server sends updates to a client instantaneously.
 An example would be how messages automatically appear in messaging applications like WhatsApp.

 In traditional web applications updates are ‘pulled’ from the server whenever they’re needed.
 This is usually in response to a request made by the client, i.e. a browser or mobile device.
 The server then responds to the client requests with the required data.